coffee2code/parentless-categories/README.md

 1. Install via the built-in WordPress plugin installer.
 Or install the plugin code inside the plugins directory for your site (typically `/wp-content/plugins/`).
 2. Activate the plugin through the 'Plugins' admin menu in WordPress.
-3. Optional: Add filters for 'parentless_categories' to filter parentless category listing.
+3. Optional: Add filters for 'c2c_parentless_categories_list' to filter parentless category listing.
 4. Use the template tag `<?php c2c_parentless_categories(); ?>` in a theme template somewhere inside "the loop".